vgaldi/fw-lab/content/authors/abediaf/_index.md

 **Akram Bediaf** is a Ph.D. student in the Advanced Electronics Laboratory (L.E.A) at the University of Batna 2.

 He received his B.E. and  M.E. degrees in Telecommunications Systems from the University of Batna 2, Algeria, in 2018 and 2020, respectively.

 His research focuses on microstrip antennas and their applications, particularly integrating deep learning techniques into their modeling.
 He co-authored three international publications in 2024.

-In October and November 2024, he visited the Fields & Waves Lab for a research internship.
+During October-November 2024, he visited the Fields & Waves Lab for a research internship.